Monticello, New York: Tourism

 The community— the center of what was colloquially known as the "Borscht Belt"— was once well known internationally for its massive Jewish resorts including the Concord and Grossinger's resorts, among many others.
 Only a handful survived into the 21st century.
-Kutsher's Hotel was one of the last to close.
+Kutsher's Hotel was one of the last to close, doing so in 2013.
 The remnants were auctioned off on February 6, 2014.
-Today, only the Raleigh Hotel remains open.
+Today, only the Raleigh Hotel remains open, as a retreat for mainly Orthodox Jews.